CBD, THC, Cannabis, and Your Memory

 Maybe and maybe not.
 Studies show that these memory affecting traits may begin to wear off over time.
 In other words, cannabis users can develop a tolerance to the effects and experience less and less of them over time.

-In addition, the effects are temporary.
-Any impairment or effect you experience to your brain is likely to resolve when you come off your high or within a couple hours after.
+Also, the effects are temporary.
+Any impairment or effect you experience to your brain is likely to resolve when you come off your high or within a couple of hours after.

 However, one concern is possibly valid.
-Cannabis users who consume high levels of cannabis over prolonged periods of time may experience an adverse effect on long term memory.
+Cannabis users who consume high levels of cannabis over prolonged periods may experience an adverse effect on long term memory.

-For example, habitual stoners who use a lot of cannabis over the course of many years (like five or more) may begin to see a decrease overall in their brain health and memory.
+For example, habitual stoners who use much cannabis over the course of many years (like five or more) may begin to see a decrease overall in their brain health and memory.
 A study found that people in this category tend to have poorer verbal memory recall than people who did not have this same marijuana habit.

 CBD and Memory

 It seems less likely.
-The main reason that cannabis can affect your brain so much is because you are getting high.
-But with CBD, you’re not getting high.
+The main reason that cannabis can affect your brain so much is that you are getting high.
+However, with CBD, you’re not getting high.
 That’s why it may be that CBD will not affect your memory in a negative or harmful way.

-Moreover, CBD is non toxic.
+Moreover, CBD is nontoxic.
 It may help to counteract THC’s impairing effects if you use them both in combination.
-In fact, CBD may even have the power to reverse cognitive damage on your brain and repair it for the future.
+CBD may even have the power to reverse cognitive damage on your brain and repair it for the future.

 While these claims certainly need more science to back them up, the truth is clear.
 If people with diseases like dementia, Alzheimer’s, and Parkinson’s are turning to CBD for help and relief, why shouldn’t you?

-In addition, it’s clear that CBD would be a much safer alternative to alcohol use.
+Also, it’s clear that CBD would be a much safer alternative to alcohol use.
 Alcohol commonly causes blackouts when people drink too much.
-These are complete losses of periods of time and can be very scary to experience.
+These are complete losses of periods and can be very scary to experience.

 It’s true!
 This endo cannabinoid system is a fairly recent discovery.
-Decades ago, scientists did not know that our bodies can actually produce cannabinoids all on our own.
-But now, we understand that that is why our bodies seem to react to cannabis so well.
+Decades ago, scientists did not know that our bodies can produce cannabinoids all on our own.
+However, now, we understand that that is why our bodies seem to react to cannabis so well.